-There are numerous types of roofing available, including metal roofing.
+There are numerous types of roofing available in Austin, including metal roofing.
 Metal is durable and long lasting as there is as a roofing material.
 Even within the category of metal roofing, there are numerous types of roofs.
-The most common division is screw down roofing vs standing seam.
+The most common variables are screw down roofing vs standing seam.
 Take a closer look at each to better understand the difference.

 Screw-down metal roofing is the type of roofing that was used right when this material first became an option for roofs.
 You may also see it called through-fastened or exposed fastener since it relies on screws to attach the metal to your roof.
 For screw-down roofing, the metal used will typically be hardware-store grade.
 The fasteners include neoprene washers to help discourage leaks.